I am gay. A gay Nigerian. In a country like Nigeria writing – for me – is therapeutic in handling my sexuality.

 Today I am 23.
 I feel grateful for being a poor actor, unable to hide myself.
 Because after the slap, life went back to being filled with lots of love, joy and laughter.
 And I still have this love, joy and laughter.

 In Nigeria people don’t understand what it means to be gay.
 It’s hard to blame them though.
 Even as a gay man I don’t know what it is.
 All I know is that I find men sexually attractive.
 Seeing a hot man is like taking a cool bath on a warm day.
 I get all tingly inside.
-And sometimes, if the man is hot enough, i feel faint.
-I want to rip their clothes off and bask in the sight of their nakedness.
+And sometimes, if the man is hot enough, I feel faint.
+I want to rip their clothes off and bask in the glow of their nakedness.
 A muscle chiselled man in just black spandex is one of the best sights to behold.

-I chose to be single because i needed to accept the premise that there is nothing wrong in being gay.
-It feels right to fall in love, be loved and love who i fall in love with.
+I chose to be single because I needed to accept the premise that there is nothing wrong in being gay.
+It feels right to fall in love, be loved and love who I fall in love with.
 Open myself to fuck, be fucked and interpret it as making love.

 I came out to my family in 2013.
 The day after I came out to them I felt like dying.
 It was an awful feeling.
 So raw.
 So open.
 So vulnerable.
-But they greeted me as though I had told them I was fair – people call me biracial because I am lightskinned.
-We laughed.
+But they greeted me as though I had told them I was fair – people call me biracial because I am light-skinned: We laughed.
 We ate.
+We drank.
 And I lived another day.
 Up till today.
 To think my mother told me she doesn’t understand homosexuality but she’ll always love me and be there for me.

 As a human being I thrive.
 Thriving is the only option.
 It’s the reason I have begun this blog.
-There is something exciting about being anonymous – an anonymous writer.
+There is something exciting about being anonymous, an anonymous writer.
 I can be reckless, free and unlimited.
 I feel that way as I write this.

-Homosexuality in Nigeria does not exist.
+Homosexuality in Nigeria ‘does not exist’.
 Gay people are in the shadows, in a place that fails to see a fundamental part of who they are.
 But I can’t complain.
 I am reaping the good fruits of their (for lack of a better term) ignorance.
 They are blind to that part of me.
 If I wear it like a crown they bow without knowing what they are bowing to.
 I choose to be anonymous because coming out to Nigerians is counterproductive and trivial (at this point in time).
-The important few know and accept me for who I am and i accept myself.
+The important few know and accept me for who I am and I accept myself.
 That’s all that matters.